What is Bone Broth?

 Questions to Ask when Buying Bone Broth

 It’s crucial to be aware of what you might be buying when it comes to any sort of produce.
 Just as with many other packaged foods, sometimes manufacturers cut corners when producing bone broth.
+It’s important to ask these extra questions, more than just what is bone broth.
 While it might be easy for some to spot the obvious imposters, it’s also easy to overlook some of these small, but important, details:

 Is it made with bones?